DanielHearn/danielhearn.github.io/src/blog/content/blog/fishing_lessons/index.md

   ]
 cons:
   [
-    "Some parts of the art out of place",
+    "Some parts of the art felt out of place",
-    "Limited variety compared to other Button Shy Games", ]
+    "Likely doesn't have long lasting replayability compared to other Button Shy Games", "Limited set of goals as I would have preferred multiple goals to be combined for greater replayability", ]
 review: "Recommended"
 buy_links: